Military expenditure U.S.

 The job market associated with military spending has shrunk considerably since its peak in the 1980s.

 Employment in arms-related industries has dropped sharply due to the rise of automation and outsourcing.
-This decline means that military spending no longer serves as the strong driver of job creation that it once did.
+The decline means that military spending no longer serves as the strong driver of job creation that it once did.

 Redirecting funds toward sectors like infrastructure, green energy, and technology could generate more employment opportunities, contributing to broader economic growth.